Frequently Asked Questions

 For the venue rental, your number of guests can change right up to the wedding day.

 I don’t think it could be any easier.
 A $1,800 credit card deposit locks in your wedding date.
-And you just sign the contract right on your cell phone.
+You simply sign the contract right on your cell phone.
 It can all be done in minutes.

 Yes.
 90% of our couples personalize all menus.
 Since the caterers publish the packages only as guidelines.
 And while the packages are accurate, they are seldom sold as published.
 Feel exhilarated.
 Treat your guests to something special.
 Create something personal.